LukeGrahamLandry/franca/docs/backend.md

 - there is no instruction for bitwise not. instead use xor with -1.
 - min/max/sqrt are only implemented for floats
 - unary bit manipulation: byteswap, ctz (count trailing zeros), clz (count leading zeros), ones (count ones / popcnt)
-- some instructions are on thin ice: asm, assert, trace_start, trace_prev, trace_return.
 - store b/h/w/l/s/d.
   - a0 is the value, a1 is the destination address (note: BACKWARDS). no result.
 - load works for any class. for smaller loads, there's an instruction corresponding to each extension instruction.